$65 off every order

 The solution: Shop online.
 If thousands of people scrambling around for discounts doesn’t sound appealing, then shop from the comfort of your own home.
 Online stores often have the same Boxing Day discounts as they do in store, meaning you can still take advantage of the sales, but without compromising your comfort.

 - Take public transport to the shops or arrange for someone to pick you up to save time and money on parking.

-- Make a plan with whoever you are heading to the sales with to make sure you make the most of your time there.
-Organise which shops you’re going to and what you need from each shop.
+- Make a plan with whoever you are heading to the sales with to make sure you get the most out of your time there.
+Organise which shops you’re going to go to and what you need from each shop.

 - Set a budget so you don’t overspend.

 - Shop online to bag early Boxing Day bargains and avoid the crowds.